 Vital Proteins Vital Performance Recovery Powder

-All nine of the essential amino acids, 20 grammes of collagen, and electrolytes are also included in Vital Performance Recovery Powder in addition to BCAAs, which can help with hydration.
+All nine essential amino acids, 20 grammes of collagen, and electrolytes are also included in Vital Performance Recovery Powder and BCAAs, which can help with hydration.

 Taurine is also contained, which may aid with endurance, but studies on this are conflicting and inconclusive.

-The amount of essential amino acids (EAAs) in this powder is 8 grams in total, but the amount of each BCAA is not specified on the label.
+The amount of essential amino acids (EAAs) in this powder is 8 grams, but the amount of each BCAA is not specified on the label.

 The company claims that all Vital Proteins products undergo independent testing for the presence of microorganisms and heavy metals.